Anisha95/trieDatastructure/README.md

 # trieDatastructure
-Python implementation of the trie data structure
+Python implementation of the *Trie* data structure